rkuma183/wilsonmar.github.io/_posts/2016-11-30-git-github-videos.md

 This Git and Github video on Mar 5, 2018 [5:28]</a>
-is the first of 12 sessions from the March '18 Mini Bootcamp by Lambda School. at https://github.com/LambdaSchool/Precourse/tree/master/Lesson1-Git

-A Slack lesson channel provided interation during the live class.
+is the first of 12 sessions from the March '18 Mini Bootcamp by Lambda School. at https://github.com/LambdaSchool/Precourse/tree/master/Lesson1-Git And a Slack channel enabled interations during and after the live class.

 ### Lars Vogella